-Member of Remuneration Committee Member of Occupational Health, Safety and Environmental Committee Member of Audit and Risk Committee Member of Nomination Committee
+Member of Remuneration Committee Member of Occupational Health, Safety and Environmental Committee Member of Audit and Risk Committee Member of Nomination Committee Interests in shares and options

-35,408,686 ordinary shares in Verticon Group Limited.

-David Wieland.
-Director (Non Executive).
+David Wieland Director (Non Executive).
 Age 63.

-David has extensive experience in petrol retailing, property development and construction.
+Experience and expertise David has extensive experience in petrol retailing, property development and construction.
+Other current directorships of listed companies None.
+Former directorships of listed companies in last three years None.

-Chairman of Remuneration Committee

-Member of Occupational Health, Safety and Environmental Committee

-Member of Audit and Risk Committee

-Member of Nomination Committee
+Special responsibilities Chairman of Remuneration Committee Member of Occupational Health, Safety and Environmental Committee Member of Audit and Risk Committee Member of Nomination Committee Interests in shares and options